loubenita/xct-parameterize/README.md

     }
 }
 ```
-- The above will result in the follow macro being created
+- The above will result in the following macro being created
 ```swift
     func testConcatenate_Verify_HelloWorld() throws {
         let a: String = "Hello"